 Clearly, continuing to ask the same questions the same way in perpetuity in the name of longitudinal research is not a useful way to maintain data integrity.

-Nonetheless, this problem persists throughout the survey world.
+Nonetheless, this problem persists throughout the survey, research, and feedback worlds.

 From government forms to SparkPeople.com surveys, the binary gender options remain.

 A.J.
 Walkley recently reported on the Huffington Post that a poll of fellow activists revealed a stunning lack of options in survey questions: “I was overwhelmed by stories of the lack of inclusion on forms they’ve been given to fill out from various institutions, including LGBT+ groups themselves.”

 We can do better, and making your survey questions inclusive doesn’t have to destroy your data either.